Arizona vs. Alabama Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Arizona Performance Insights

-- The Wildcats have a +233 scoring differential, topping opponents by 25.9 points per game.
-They're putting up 92.9 points per game to rank second in college basketball and are allowing 67 per outing to rank 84th in college basketball.
+- The Wildcats' +233 scoring differential (outscoring opponents by 25.9 points per game) is a result of scoring 92.9 points per game (second in college basketball) while allowing 67 per outing (84th in college basketball).

+- Arizona grabs 43.9 rebounds per game (11th in college basketball) while conceding 28.8 per contest to its opponents.
+It outrebounds opponents by 15.1 boards per game.

-- Arizona makes 8.2 three-pointers per game (123rd in college basketball) compared to its opponents' 8.
-It shoots 38.9% from deep while its opponents hit 34.3% from long range.
+- Arizona connects on 8.2 three-pointers per game (123rd in college basketball) at a 38.9% rate (20th in college basketball), compared to the 8 its opponents make while shooting 34.3% from deep.

-- The Wildcats average 109.7 points per 100 possessions on offense (eighth in college basketball), and give up 79.1 points per 100 possessions (12th in college basketball).

-- Arizona has won the turnover battle by 1.6 turnovers per game, committing 12.7 (253rd in college basketball play) while forcing 14.3 (61st in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.